bakejona/cherry-blossom/README.md

 - **Home Page**: An introduction to the project and its theme.
 - **Locations Page**: A list of cherry blossom locations with detailed descriptions.
 - **Events Page**: Information about upcoming cherry blossom events.

+### Jonathan's Features

+- **History Page**: A history of cherry blossoms and their origins, cultural significance, festivals, and conservation efforts.
+- **FAQ Page**: A list of cherry blossom related questions with an option to add a question through the contact page.
+- **Contact Page**: A form for users to type in information and submit a message.

 ### Nested Routes